MemojigsaW/Anime-filter/README.md

 </p>

 ## Conclusion
 In the downscaled models, one with random pooling method show significantly improvement in quality.
 The model can be expected to generalize the style transfer for both male and female.
 Currently, the results appear more like style transfer than filtering.
-In order to retain more features of the photo input, the L1 loss function may be adjusted to have higher weights.
+In order to retain more features of the input image, the L1 loss function may be adjusted to have higher weights.